-In order to understand what is required in terms of providing “equal pay,” it is first necessary to look at the specific language of the Equal Pay Act.
+To understand what is required to provide “equal pay,” it is first necessary to look at the Equal Pay Act’s specific language.
 In Section 206(d)(1), the law states:

-“No employer having employees subject to any provisions of this section shall discriminate, within any establishment in which such employees are employed, between employees on the basis of sex by paying wages to employees in such establishment at a rate less than the rate at which he pays wages to employees of the opposite sex in such establishment . . . .”
+“No employer having employees subject to any provisions of this section shall discriminate, within any establishment in which such employees are employed, between employees based on sex by paying wages to employees in such establishment at a rate less than the rate at which he pays wages to employees of the opposite sex in such establishment . . . .”

 What Constitutes “Equal Work”?

-The EEOC also provides further guidance on the various factors that are considered when evaluating whether two positions are equal for purposes of the Equal Pay Act.
+The EEOC also provides further guidance on the various factors considered when evaluating whether two positions are equal for the Equal Pay Act’s purposes.
 For example:

-- Effort is measured by the, “amount of physical or mental exertion needed to perform the job.”
+- The effort is measured by the “amount of physical or mental exertion needed to perform the job.”

 Importantly, while the Equal Pay Act generally requires equal pay for equal work, there are exceptions.
 Even when two employment positions are deemed equal, equal pay is not required if: